 - Human resource shortage: The shortage of human resources has affected the functioning of important stakeholders like Delhi Police and DCW as well as programmes like shelter homes and helpline.
-Provision of adequate human resources is a pre-requisite for effective implementation of programmes and services for women's safety. - Spatially more equitable deployment of Delhi Police across the city, since police forces tend to be concentrated in the central areas of Delhi, leaving the outskirts of the city under served. - Ensure higher representation of women in all sectors and interventions, especially Delhi Police and DTC which is likely to encourage women to access these services. - Enhance investment to insure sensitisation of functionaries in Delhi Police, DTC and OSCs towards issues of women's safety and respond to the needs of women in distress.
+Provision of adequate human resources is a pre-requisite for effective implementation of programmes and services for women's safety. - More spatially equitable deployment of Delhi Police across the city, since police forces tend to be concentrated in the central areas of Delhi, leaving the outskirts of the city under served. - Ensure higher representation of women in all sectors and interventions, especially Delhi Police and DTC which is likely to encourage women to access these services.